AlekseiAgapov/5pAgos/README.md

 # 5pAgos

 ## What is this project for?
-This is the code that was used for NGS analysis published in paper PAPER_HEADER We sequenced small DNA molecules copurified with prokaryotic Argonaute proteins from *E. coli* cells.
+This is the code that was used for NGS analysis published in paper "Prokaryotic Argonaute nucleases with different patterns of bacterial and bacteriophage DNA targeting"
+We sequenced small DNA molecules copurified with prokaryotic Argonaute proteins from *E. coli* cells.
 This script aligns the reads to the reference and prepares data for visualization.